Welcome back, Mr. President.

 This past month we hit yet another record for the number of people working.

 Heck, the biggest economic "crisis" right now is finding skilled bodies for the tens of thousands of jobs that go unfilled in the state every 30 days.

 We're by no means out of the woods yet, but all that federal money the congressional delegation and your administration sent back here to fight the opioid epidemic appears to have lowered the drug overdose death rate statewide.

-You could help, Mr. President, by assuring us your administration will make it easier to use all these monies to fight the latest threats, like even more powerful doses of methamphetamine now flooding New Hampshire streets.
+You could help, Mr. President, by assuring us your administration will make it easier to use all these monies to fight the latest threats, like even more powerful doses of methamphetamine now flooding NH streets.

-The liberal American Bridge paid for a full-page ad in today’s Union Leader reminding voters you had told the president of Mexico during a January 2017 call that, “I won New Hampshire because New Hampshire is a drug-infested den.”
+The liberal American Bridge paid for a half-page ad in Thursday's Union Leader reminding voters you had told the President of Mexico during a January 2017 call that, "I won New Hampshire because New Hampshire is a drug-infested den."

-Clinton beat you in NH by 2,736 and Libertarian Jill Stein got more than twice that many votes (6,496) but we don’t need to go through all that right now.
+Clinton beat you in NH by 2,736 and Green Party nominee Jill Stein got more than twice that many votes (6,496) but we don't need to go through all that right now.